Glossary

 Scheduling

-Scheduling means the process of finding the right machine for a node deployment request.
+Scheduling means the process of finding the right machine for a Node deployment request.

 Secrets